Caroline Vreeland: Career

 Vreeland made her acting debut in the 2007 thriller film Children of Moloch.
 In 2016 she starred in the French short film Diary.
-In 2018 she landed a recurring role on the television series Star.
+In 2018, she landed a recurring role on the television series Star.

-In October 2019 Vreeland performed at the Casino de Monte Carlo for members of the Monegasque princely family.
+In October 2019, Vreeland performed at the Casino de Monte Carlo for members of the Monegasque princely family.

 Vreeland released her first full album, titled Notes on Sex and Wine, on 28 February 2020.

 Personal life

 Vreeland is a dual citizen of the United States and Germany.
-She is a vegetarian.
+She lives in Montreal, Canada.
+She has a large social media following, and is known as an influencer on Instagram.

 Vreeland identifies as sexually fluid.
-In 2016 she was in a relationship with Tasya van Ree.
+In 2016, she was in a relationship with Tasya van Ree and, later, dated Cuban restaurateur Jason Odio.

-Vreeland lives in Miami, Florida.
-She has a large social media following, and is known as an influencer on Instagram.

-Vreeland dated Cuban restaurateur Jason Odio.

-In 2019 Vreeland met Nicolas Rico, a Canadian arts festival organizer, at Art Basel.
+In 2019, Vreeland met Nicolas Rico, a Canadian arts festival organizer, at Art Basel.
 They married in a small, private ceremony on December 7, 2020 in the penthouse of the Ludlow Hotel on the Lower East Side of Manhattan.
 Due to the COVID-19 pandemic in the United States, there were only ten guests in attendance at the wedding.
 They welcomed their first child, a son, in February 2022.
+Their second son was born in November 2023.